Improving the efficiency of finite-time memory erasure with potential barrier shaping: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In our current work, we focus on some crucial aspects linked to the fundamental process of information erasure where the information is stored as the classical bits of binary memory, $0$ and $1$.
 The novel aim of the study is to explore the possibility of improving the performance of the erasure process, both in terms of the success rate and the amount of essential heat evolution and work-done associated with it.
-These are the critical factors that define the overall efficiency with which tasks are carried out in digital devices as the erasure steps are indispensable for their necessary operations.
+These are the critical factors that contribute to the overall efficiency with which tasks are carried out in digital devices as the erasure steps are indispensable for their necessary operations.
 The goal is to increase the success rate and to decrease the extent of heat released to the environment, for the erasure mechanism, which would effectively improve the performance of the devices.
 The limit for the evolved heat for the erasure of a classical bit of memory is set by the Landauer bound of $k_{B}T \ln2$, which is approached for an erasure protocol of infinite duration.
 A greater amount of heat is released for any finite-time erasure process.
-In the case of the small systems, the same description applies to the average of the quantity, heat.
+In the case of the small systems, the same description applies to the average of the quantity, heat~\cite{Dillenschneider_prl_2009}.
 This is understood through the design of the erasure mechanism when the two memory states are modeled in a symmetric bistable potential, and they are separated by a symmetric barrier.
 We address the objectives of the present work, by carrying out a systematic analysis of modulating the degree of asymmetry of the underlying potential barrier separating the two binary memory states $0$ and $1$.
 This asymmetry is implemented through different widths of the two potential wells of the bistable system and the asymmetric shape of the potential barrier partitioning them, although the two minima of the potential wells representing the memory states are energetically equivalent.
-We aim to scrutinize whether the asymmetry in the potential wells and potential barrier has any significant impact on the improvements of the effectiveness of the erasure protocol.
+For this purpose, we consider the potential as described in Eq.~\ref{2.2}.
+Despite the distinct mathematical form of this bistable potential and the particular parametrization, the potential function for asymmetric cases can account for the generic asymmetry in the dynamics through the introduction of an entropic bias between the two states, whereas keeping their energies similar ~\cite{innerbichler_2020}.
+Therefore, this choice of potential guarantees the energy equivalence of the two binary memory states.
+Also, at the same time, it allows us to investigate the effect of the asymmetry of the governing potential on the erasure process, in general.
+We systematically scrutinize this aspect of the asymmetry in the potential form to find out any significant impact on the improvements of the effectiveness of the erasure protocol.